 The third myth subtly embraced by those advocating the withdrawal of Western workers is that nationals (or near neighbors) are always more effective than American, Canadian, or European missionaries.
 After all, national missionaries do not (generally) need to surmount obstacles in language, culture, standard of living, and understanding local worldviews.

-Any of us who have ministered in our own localities, however, know that sometimes natives are uniquely disadvantaged.
+Any of us who have ministered in our own localities, however, know that sometimes nationals are uniquely disadvantaged.
 After all, “A prophet is not without honor, except in his hometown and among his relatives and in his own household” (Mark 6:4).

 Conversely, the “foreigner effect” occurs when a foreign missionary gains a hearing because of the sheer mystique of their presence.
 For a foreigner, “So, what religion are you?” can often become an acceptable conversation-starter.
-In parts of China and Indonesia, locals are utter fascinated to meet Americans.
+In parts of China and Indonesia, locals are fascinated to meet Americans.
 And as an honored guest in the host culture, a missionary is sometimes able to “get away” with a higher degree of forthrightness in evangelism than a local, due to cultural values associated with hospitality and honor.
 These doors are simply not always open to national believers, in spite of their faithfulness and zeal.

-While it would be a mistake to equate fascination with Westerners with fertility to the foolish message of the cross (cf. 1 Corinthians 1:18), we would also be remiss if we did not take advantage of the unique evangelistic platforms afforded to us by the foreigner effect.
+While it would be a mistake to equate fascination with Westerners with openness to the foolish message of the cross (cf. 1 Corinthians 1:18), we would also be remiss if we did not take advantage of the unique evangelistic platforms afforded to us by the foreigner effect.

 Conclusion